hotelkini/hotelkini.github.io/_posts/2021-04-09-holiday-in-express-kota-kinabalu-vacancies-sales-april-2021.md

 toc_icon: "fire"
 ---

-<p>Holiday Inn Express Kota Kinabalu City Centre is looking for new potential candidates to fill in below roles.
+Holiday Inn Express Kota Kinabalu City Centre is looking for new potential candidates to fill in below roles.

 {% include 300-adsense.html %}